heywills/xperience-enhanced-webfarmname-provider/README.md

 ## Credit

-Sincere thanks to [Brandon Henricks](https://github.com/brandonhenricks) and [David Rector](https://www.linkedin.com/in/davidarector), for helping me research and test this solution.
+Sincere thanks to [Brandon Henricks](https://github.com/brandonhenricks) and [David Rector](https://www.linkedin.com/in/davidarector) at [BlueModus](https://bluemodus.com/), for helping me research and test this solution.

 ## License